siracsimsek01/slyest/README.md

 ## Future Enhancements

 Potential features for future versions:

 - Differentiation and Integration (calculus functions)
 - Learning Mode (step-by-step solutions)
 - Custom function definitions
 - Matrix operations
-- 3D plotting support
+- Plotting
 - Keyboard shortcuts for common operations

-## License

-MIT License - See project documentation for details.
+- Any features requested by the clients

 ## Contributors

-**Group 8** - CE320 Group Projects 2025
-- Clients: Rahmat and GLAs
+**CE-320 Group-8 Students**

 ## Support

-For issues, questions, or contributions, please contact the development team or refer to the project documentation.
+For any issues or questions, please contact the development team or refer to the project documentation.

----

-Built with ❤️ using Python, PyQt6, and SymPy